dkstiler/wireguard-mistborn/README.md

 ## Login via Wireguard
 [Install wireguard](https://www.wireguard.com/install/) on your computer.
-- Copy the admin Wireguard config to `/etc/wireguard/wg_admin.conf`
+- Copy the text of the default admin Wireguard config to `/etc/wireguard/wg_admin.conf` on your computer
 - Run `sudo systemctl start wg-quick@wg_admin`
 - Run `sudo systemctl enable wg-quick@wg_admin`
 - Open your browser and go to "http://home.mistborn"